 This isn't Amazon's first controversial streaming move.
 Two years ago, the company switched all Prime Video users to an ad-supported experience by default, forcing anyone who wanted commercial-free viewing to pay extra.
 At the time, Amazon positioned it as a way to "continue investing in compelling content" - but the reality was clear: advertising dollars were becoming too lucrative to ignore.

 The timing of this price increase reveals Amazon's confidence in its streaming position.
 Prime Video comes bundled with Amazon Prime memberships, which cost $139 annually or $14.99 monthly.
-That built-in distribution gives Amazon leverage that standalone streamers like or don't have.
+That built-in distribution gives Amazon leverage that standalone streamers like Netflix or Max don't have.
 Even if users balk at the Ultra pricing, Amazon knows most will stick with the ad-supported tier rather than lose access to Prime Video entirely.